JosePabloPonce/laboratorio-3-redes/README.md

 # How to install / Use it
-pip install slixmpp
+- pip install slixmpp
-pip install aioconsole
+- pip install aioconsole
+- pip install asyncio
-pip install xmpppy
+- pip install networkx

 Run the client: